solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-03-FunctionApp-Python/README.md

-# Hands on Lab: Azure Function with PostgreSQL (Python)
+# Hands-on Lab: Azure Function with PostgreSQL (Python)

-In this hands on lab you will create an HTTP Function Application using Visual Studio Code and Python.
+In this hands-on lab you will create an HTTP Function Application using Visual Studio Code and Python.
 The HTTP Function Application will connect to an Azure Database for PostgreSQL Flexible Server and display database information.

 ## Setup

 ### Required Resources

-You will need several resource to perform this lab.
+You will need several resources to perform this lab.
 These include:

 - Azure App Service Plan (Linux)
 - Azure App Service (Linux)